 Why should I choose you over anyone else?

-You have one chance of making a compensation claim, so you need the best solicitors with a vast amount of experience in claiming compensation for spinal injuries on your side otherwise you may not get the compensation that reflects the severity of your injuries.
+You have one chance of making a compensation claim, so you need the best solicitors with a vast amount of experience in claiming compensation for spinal injuries on your side to ensure you receive the settlement that reflects the severity of your injuries.
 If you settle your case, you can never go back and ask for more money.
 The settlement is final.
 With this in mind, you need to ensure you and your family get the maximum amount of compensation available to aid in your recovery and ensure you have access to all the necessary support and care.
 Other solicitors may take the first deal, whereas we will fight for that little bit extra to make sure your standard of living is maintained.

 Communication is an important part of our process and what helps us stand out from the crowd in terms of customer service.
 We keep you informed of the status of your case at all times and will be on hand to answer your calls and emails as soon as humanly possible.
 As spinal injury compensation claims can take time, you need to be able to communicate with your legal team and they need to communicate with you to alleviate any fears or concerns you may have and to keep you informed of how the claim is progressing.